jvalue/jayvee/rfc/0011-value-transformer/README.md

 - use other keyword, e.g., `vtrans`, `mapper`, ...
 - shorten `input` and `output` keywords to `in` and `out`
-- offer no TransformerBlock or similar for sheets, only operate on tables
+- Transformers cannot work on sheets
 - design nicer syntax for multiple inputs and outputs via names instead of relying on the index
 - refactor TableInterpreter completely to also allow transformers with multiple in and outputs

 ## Possible Future Changes/Enhancements

-- We could introduce a syntax that allows chaining transformers.
+- We could introduce a pipe-like syntax that allows chaining transformers.

 ### Variables in Transformers
 Storing interim results can improve coding experience.